Murali-group/Beeline/README.md

 Instructions
 - To install docker on Ubuntu 18.04, follow the steps mentioned [here](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04)
 - Setup docker to run docker without sudo using ` sudo usermod -aG docker $USER`, if you haven't already.
 See more details [here](https://askubuntu.com/questions/477551/how-can-i-use-docker-without-sudo).
-- To create the docker containers for each of the algorithms run `. initialize.sh` (this step will take a while)
+- To create the docker containers for each of the algorithms run `sudo bash initialize.sh` (this step will take a while)
 - To compute ranked list of edges, run `python eval.py --config config-files/config.yaml`
 - To compute areas under the ROC and PR curves using the BEELINE's evaluation pipeline, run `python BLEvalAggregator.py --config config-files/config.yaml --auc`.
 To display the complete list of evalutation options, run `python BLEvalAggregator.py --help`.